 Companion Plants For Sage

-Companion planting can helpp to deter pests, stimulate growth and attract beneficial insects.
+Companion planting can help to deter pests, stimulate growth, and attract beneficial insects.

 - Plant sage near members of the cabbage family.
-It repels pests common to those vegetables such as broccoli, kale and cauliflower
+It repels pests common to these vegetables such as broccoli, kale and cauliflower

 - It can improve the flavor of strawberries and deter it’s pests